AlexMercedCoder/AlexMercedCoder/readme.md

 ## Introduction

-My name is Alex Merced and I'm currently a Developer Advocate for Dremio.
+My name is Alex Merced and I'm currently a Senior Tech Evangelist for Dremio and the co-author of O'Reilly's "Apache Iceberg: The Definitive Guide".
 I have worked with companies such as General Assembly, CampusGuard, ServiceLink, GenEd SYstems, Crossfield Digital and more.
 DevNursery.com is my personal project where I share education content with aspiring developers.
 I'm also the host of the Web Dev 101 and DataNation podcasts.

 ## Skills